jackabox/gridsome.jackwhiting.co.uk/content/drafts/handling-redirects-in-a-laravel-application.md

 ## Connecting with our Database

-Sometimes, we'll want to have access to all of our redirects in the database - for example if you are passing the site off to a client and want to give them control.
-To do this we'll need to create the database structure for the redirects and then modify the config we published earlier to read them.
+Sometimes, we will want to have access to all of our redirects in the database - for example if you are passing the site off to a client and want to give them control.
+To do this we will need to create the database structure for the redirects and then modify the config we published earlier to read them.

-Firstly, we need to make the migration to create our database.
+Let's get started by making the migration to create our database.

     php artisan make:migration create_redirects_table

-Update the migration as below
+Update the generated migration as below:

 ```php
 <?php